 Unlike most other conferences where the audience are often engrossed with their mobile phones or laptops – either they are live-tweeting the event or just checking their emails – the India Today event was a different experience.
 The people were genuinely interested in what the speakers had to say and this was quite evident from the Q&As that happened after every panel.
 The cellphones often stayed in the pockets even during the session breaks as networking took precedence.

-You can watch the video recording of all sessions at the India Today Conclave website and some of the videos are up on YouTube as well.
 Overall, the event was a good learning experience and one left with a feeling of time well spent.
 Thanks India Today for inviting me!